Recording JSON Data to MCAP Files

 To help you make the transition, we released an MCAP reader and writer with Python, C++, Go, TypeScript, and Swift support earlier this year.
 In this tutorial, we’ll cover how to write an MCAP writer in Python to record JSON data to an MCAP file.
-We’ll then load up our MCAP file in Foxglove Studio to inspect the contents of our data.
+We’ll then load up our MCAP file in Foxglove to inspect the contents of our data.

 For the purposes of this tutorial, let’s work with some publicly available robotics data.
 We’ll be using the “Sydney Urban Objects Dataset”, released by the Australian Centre for Field Robotics at the University of Sydney.